 Other Directorships: Ms. Sanford is a Trustee of Con Edison of New York, a Director of Pitney Bowes Inc., and The Interpublic Group of Companies, Inc. Ms. Sanford also formerly served as a Director of ITT Corporation and RELX PLC (formerly Reed Elsevier PLC).
 Ms. Sanford is also a Trustee of New York Hall of Science and also serves as a Trustee Emeriti of St. John's University and Rensselaer Polytechnic Institute.
-She also served as a Director or Trustee of the Partnership for New York City through January 2015, the State University of New York State through May 2015, and the ION Group through January 2021.
+She also served as a Director or Trustee of the Partnership for New York City through January 2015, the State University of New York through May 2015, the Business Council of New York State through May 2015, and the ION Group through January 2021.

 Attributes and Skills: Ms. Sanford has leadership experience at an international technology company, including experience with information technology, cybersecurity, manufacturing, customer relations, and corporate planning and transformation.

 Ms. Sanford's experience from her leadership positions at IBM, and her service on other boards, supports the Board in its oversight of technology, relationship with stakeholders, and financial and strategic planning activities.